bdongo/fsp/README.md

 * Business pages that can be viewed and reviewed by users.

-* Search bar to find businesses according to tags or names.
+* Search bar to find businesses according to tags or names using RESTful backend.

 * Google Maps API to see where the businesses are individually or as grouped in a search query.